-I don’t think I am alone in sometimes dreading networking events or conferences.
-Walking into a room of strangers and making small talk about the weather or how good/bad the local sports team is (in my case, the Oilers have been bad for a very long time).
-Standing in uncomfortable clothes, drinking cold coffee out of tiny hotel cups, and plastering a smile on your face as you count down the minutes until you can politely excuse yourself.
+My inner introvert wants to curl up in a ball in the corner as I think about the feeling of walking into a room of acquaintances to make small talk about the weather or how good/bad the local sports team is (in my case, they are usually complaining about the Oilers).
+I can almost feel myself standing in uncomfortable shoes, drinking cold coffee out of a tiny hotel cup, and plastering a smile on my face as I count down the minutes until I can politely excuse myself.

 Instead, you can take a step back and, you guessed it, take a more intentional approach.

 9 ways to get more out of networking by being intentional